saasbook/AV102/transcripts/week2/what_is_version_control.md

-getting together in team scrums to discuss the features and the pull requests ... it is extraordinarily powerful so ... yeah I guess just to touch on you know we can also use you know GitHub ... git using push and pull you can GitHub pong which we'll talk more about next week and which I'm a big fan, though there are many different mechanisms to support ... remote pair programming which I mean pair programming is just my thing and I think remote pair programming incredibly convenient and my favourite is GitHub Pong, but more about that next week and there's there's a lot more. git is an extraordinary power tool and ... you know we can hardly do it justice here there is a lot more reading;
+getting together in team scrums to discuss the features and the pull requests ... it is extraordinarily powerful so ... yeah I guess just to touch on you know we can also use you know GitHub ...
+Git using push and pull you can GitHub pong which we'll talk more about next week and which I'm a big fan, though there are many different mechanisms to support ... remote pair programming which I mean pair programming is just my thing and I think remote pair programming incredibly convenient and my favourite is GitHub Pong, but more about that next week and there's there's a lot more.
+Git is an extraordinary power tool and ... you know we can hardly do it justice here there is a lot more reading;
 I mentioned already appendix 5 ... of the textbook that's definitely, do check that out ... there's a great this is a great ... what do you ...
-It's a PDF document by John Wiegley about git from the bottom-up which goes through .. it's not it's not that long I really really ... we ask you to read this before attempting the git immersion ... homework this this this week ... more of that later there's also this entire book on git.
+It's a PDF document by John Wiegley about Git from the Bottom Up which goes through .. it's not it's not that long I really really ... we ask you to read this before attempting the Git Immersion ... homework this this this week ... more of that later there's also this entire book on Git.
 I personally haven't found myself with the free time to go to read all of this I tend to dip in and out of it ... but that is a fantastic resource.
 And I think we've also got another thing which you should definitely check out is this visual guide to version control in general so lots of fantastic resources out